Silica Dust Health Hazards and Protection

 - Prevent dispersal of RCS-contaminated water mist from water-integrated tools by using guards, plastic flaps or brush guards.

-- Set the air and water pressure to achieve the optimal amount of water on the slab to prevent dispersal of dry RCS or RCS-contaminated water mist.
+- Set the air and water pressure to achieve the optimal amount of water on the slab to prevent dispersal of dry RCS dust or RCS-contaminated water mist.

 2.2 Ventilation Systems

 Proper ventilation is key to providing a safe and healthy workspace for yourself and your employees.